schemaanalyst/schemaanalyst/README.md

 ###### Databases <a name="databases"></a>

-HSQLDB and SQLite require no additional configuration for use with SchemaAnalyst.
+HSQLDB and SQLite both require no additional configuration for use with SchemaAnalyst.
 If you are using PostgreSQL, then please note that the `database.properties` file is preconfigured to connect to a PostgreSQL database using the default credentials.
 In addition, you must give this user full